 The Northern Ministry Scholarship: This scholarship is for students intending to minister to Native Americans and other residents of the North.
 Click the link above to download a Northern Ministry Scholarship Application.

 The Collingswood Missions Scholarship: This $250 scholarship is for full-time ABC junior or senior students enrolled in the missions emphasis B.A. program.
 Click the link above to download a Collingswood Missions Scholarship application.

-ABC Work Scholarships: Students can generally earn up to $900 per semester through an on-campus job as part of the work-study program.
+ABC Work Study Program: Students can generally earn up to $900 per semester through an on-campus job as part of the work study program.
 Click the link above to download a Work Scholarship application.

 External Grants and Scholarships

 Bureau of Indian Affairs: The Bureau of Indian Affairs (BIA) makes grants to eligible Alaska Natives and Native Americans.
 Information and applications are available through the BIA, or, if the student does not belong to an Alaska Native Corporation, from the student's own tribal headquarters.
 Information and applications are available from local Alaska Native Corporations for students who are members of those Corporations.